anthonyharrison/lib4sbom/README.md

 - Create and manipulate a SBOM dependency relationship object
 - Create and manipulate a Vulnerability object
 - Create and manipulate a Software Service object
+- Create and manipulate a Cryptography object
 - Generated SBOM can be output to a file or to the console
+- Parse a SBOM embedded in an Intoto attestaion or Protobom object.

 ## Installation